View our glossary of legal terms, or download the complete glossary here.

 Improper influence: when a person – usually the owner – attempts to influence the decisions of the Licensed (ABS) Body, or the conduct of Authorised Persons in a way which would constitute a breach of licensing requirements and of regulatory duties.

-Insurance Mediation Activities: the activities of introducing, proposing, or carrying out other work reparatory to the conclusion of contracts of insurance, or of concluding such contracts, or of assisting in the administration and performance of such contracts, in particular in the event of a claim.
+Insurance Distribution Activities: the activities of advising on, proposing, or carrying out other work preparatory to the conclusion of contracts of insurance, of concluding such contracts, or of assisting in the administration and performance of such contracts, in particular in the event of a claim, including the provision of information concerning one or more insurance contracts in accordance with criteria selected by Clients through a website or other media and the compilation of an insurance product ranking list, including price and product comparison, or a discount on the price of an insurance contract, when the Client is able to directly or indirectly conclude an insurance contract using a website or other media.

 under the Student Training Framework this means the licence that an applicant is intending to train to acquire: